DIPlib/diplib.github.io/_posts/2003-10-08-New-version.md

 ---

 New versions have been made available for Linux, SunOS and Windows.
-We have changed our policy concerning the time limits built into DIPlib: all versions are limitless now.
+We have changed our policy concerning the time limits built into *DIPlib*: all versions are limitless now.

 Unfortunately we can no longer provide Linux versions that work with MATLAB 5.3, so we are dropping support for that version.
 The previous version without a time limit is available through the download-page.